 Difference Between Direct Tax and Indirect Tax

 Taxes constitute a significant source of earnings for the government of India.
-Whether you are earning a salary or watching a movie in a theatre, you may have to pay taxes to aceess various products and services.
-These taxes are either paid to the state or central government depending on the tax levied on the individual.
+Whether you are earning a salary or watching a movie in a theatre, you may have to pay taxes to access various products and services.
+These taxes are either paid to the state or central government depending on the nature of the tax.
 Broadly, the Indian taxation system is divided into two subcategories: direct tax and indirect tax.

-As a rational citizen of India, every individual must have a firm understanding of the type of taxes that the government levies.
-Both types of taxes are subdivided into several types, which we will discuss in this article.
-Read on to learn the difference between direct and indirect tax in complete detail.
+As responsible citizens of India, it is essential for individuals to have a clear understanding of the types of taxes the government levies.
+Both types of taxes are subdivided into several types, which will be discussed in this article.
+Continue reading to understand the complete difference between direct and indirect tax.

 Direct Tax vs Indirect Tax